hisplan/wdl-boilerplate/README.md

 The boilerplate comes with the HelloWorld example which takes your name as input and outputs your name 1) as a string and 2) as a file. `HelloWorld.wdl` is the main workflow. `./modules/Greeter.wdl` is the subworkflow.
 You can add additional subworkflows under the `modules` directory and call them from your main workflow (e.g. `HelloWorld.wdl`).

+When you finish writing your subworkflows, you must run `tests/zip-deps.sh` which packages all your subworkflows into a single deployable file.

+## Development Steps

+1. Write subworkflows (under the `modules` directory)
+1. Create a test workflow (under the `tests` directory)
+1. Validate each subworkflow (`tests/validate.sh`)
+1. Test each subworkflow (`tests/run-test.sh`)
+1. Package subworkflows into a deployable file (`tests/zip-deps.sh`)
+1. Write the main workflow.
+1. Validate the main workflow.
+1. Create a job input/label file (under the `configs` directory)

 ## Your First Workflow

-Before you do anything, it is recommended to change `HelloWorld` to something else.
+Before you do anything, you should change `HelloWorld` to something else.
 For example, if you are building a Cell Hashing pipeline, you probably want to replace the name `HelloWorld` to `CellHashing`.

 These are the files to be updated: